Previous Installment: Contact

 I tried a different tack.
 "Snidly, where are we going?"

 "Following Auntie."
 Ah nuts.
-Snidly never gives me a straight
+Snidly never gives me a

 Auntie started off down the corridor.
 As I hurried to keep up, I